 Walter M Kennedy School

-- Walter M Kennedy School's student population of 480 students has stayed relatively flat over five school years.
+- Walter M Kennedy School's student population of 493 students has grown by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-4|

 |Total Classroom Teachers||30 teachers|

 - Walter M Kennedy School is ranked within the top 30% of all 1,270 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2017-18 school year.